 Oilfield services companies, engineering consulting or upstream oil and gas producers and downstream refineries.

 Brunel has a purpose built award-winning Professional Development Centre with over 30 staff, including specialist industry consultants.
 The Placement service includes CV writing, one-to-one guidance and mock interviews.
 Brunel was named ‘Best University Placement Service’ at the Rate My Placement Awards in 2012.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 Entry Criteria 2017/18

-- A UK first or second class Honours degree or equivalent, or equivalent internationally recognised qualification in relevant branch of engineering or science;
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a relevant branch of engineering or science.

 Entry criteria are subject to review and change each academic year.

 International and EU Entry Requirements

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.